 For more details on supported load and store operations, see the Arm Architecture Reference Manual.
 Detailed cycle timing information for the instructions can be found in the Technical Reference Manual for each core.

-In the next post, we will look at efficiently handling arrays with lengths that are not a multiple of the vector size.
+In my next post, we will look at efficiently handling arrays with lengths that are not a multiple of the vector size.
+Read it below.

 Hello, I am starting to work with NEON...
 Do you source code for this article?
 I just want to write BGR->RGB color conversion function for Cortex-A9 based device.Thanks.